-By using unsafe impl , we're promising that we'll uphold the invariants that the compiler can't verify.
+By using unsafe impl, we're promising that we'll uphold the invariants that the compiler can't verify.

-As an example, recall the sync and send marker traits we discussed in the ["Extensible Concurrency with the sync and send Traits"] [extensible-concurrency-with-the-sync-and-send-traits] section in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of send and sync types.
+As an example, recall the sync and send marker traits we discussed in the "Extensible Concurrency with the sync and send Traits" section in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of send and sync types.
 If we implement a type that contains a type that is not send or sync, such as raw pointers, and we want to mark that type as send or sync, we must use unsafe.
 Rust can't verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads; therefore, we need to do those checks manually and indicate as such with unsafe.